Metropolis--Hastings with Scalable Subsampling: Existing exact subsampling MH algorithms

+Figure \ref{fig:issues_SMH_Tuna} also shows the effective sample size (ESS) per second and average batch sizes.
+Panel (b) shows that Tuna uses a fraction of the observations, making its per-iteration cost substantially lower than that of the RWM.
+However, Panel (a) demonstrates that TunaMH is no more efficient than the RWM, especially as $d$ increases; the much smaller $\lambda$, needed to keep the acceptance rate reasonable, substantially reduces the per iteration mixing.

 The bounds on the log-likelihood differences used in the SMH algorithm are quite loose (see Section \ref{section:simulation}), even for moderate $d$, especially when using first-order control variates.
 In practice, looser bounds imply that larger subsamples need to be evaluated in the MH ratio, leading to increased computational time and lower efficiency.
 Panel (a) of Figure \ref{fig:issues_SMH_Tuna} shows that SMH-1's ESS per second deteriorates more quickly with dimension than that of Tuna and the RWM.
 The explanation for this is two-fold.
 Firstly, Panel (b) shows the steady increase in SMH's average batch size as the number of variables in the linear predictor of the logistic regression model increases.
 The greater the batch size, the slower the algorithm.
-For example, for $d = 5$ and $d = 50$, SMH's average batch size jumps from $10^{1.94} \approx 88$ to $10^{4.10} \approx 12,751$.
-For $d = 60$, almost all $n$ observations are required.
-Consequently, in order to keep a constant acceptance rate at which SMH-1 is most efficient as dimension $d$ changes, it is necessary to reduce the scaling parameter in the proposal distribution.
+Secondly, to keep a constant acceptance rate at which SMH-1 is most efficient as dimension $d$ changes, it is necessary to reduce the scaling parameter in the proposal distribution.
 For the results presented in Figure \ref{fig:issues_SMH_Tuna}, $\lambda$ varied from $2$ ($d = 5$) to $0.65$ ($d = 60$).